 - Does not offer a fixed pricing plan.

-- Complex interface and setup involves input from experts for proper implementation.
+- Complex interface and setup that involves input from experts for proper implementation.

-- Paying for the huge variety of capabilities can be a detriment if you don’t use them.
+- Paying for the huge variety of capabilities is a detriment if you don’t use them.

 Pricing

-- Cost is dependent on selected configurations and your business requirements.
+- Cost is dependent on your selected configurations and unique business requirements.

 NetSuite vs. QuickBooks: Which is right for you?

 Choosing an accounting platform is a big decision.
-After all, it’s important to find a software that will scale with you as your business grows and allows you to stay focused on value-add tasks.
+After all, it’s important to find software that scales with you as your business grows while you stay focused on value-added tasks.

 Deciding factors to consider